Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/config.md

 The `[motion]` and `[magnification]` sections control the motion detection and video magnification algorithm respectively.

-These parameters depend on the setting in which the cribsense is deployed, such as lighting condition and contrast on the baby.
+These parameters depend on the setting in which the baby monitor is deployed, such as lighting condition and contrast on the baby.
 In general, you should not need to change the magnification setting, as it is tuned to detect normal breathing rates.

 Calibration may be needed for `erode_dim` and `dilate_dim`, which are used to determine where to crop the video, as well as `diff_threshold` and `pixel_threshold` which determine the thresholds used judge the magnitude of change in pixels and the number of pixels of motion are needed before being classified as motion rather than noise.